This page provides an overview of the New Zealand Emissions Trading Scheme.

-An emission unit represents one metric tonne of carbon dioxide, or the equivalent of any other greenhouse gas (carbon dioxide equivalent).
-There are lots of unit types and a variety of emission units are traded throughout the world.
+An emission unit represents one metric tonne of carbon dioxide, or the carbon dioxide equivalent of any other greenhouse gas.
+Currently, the only eligible emissions unit in the NZ ETS is the New Zealand Unit (NZU).

 Impact on households and businesses

-The NZ ETS does not require households to trade emission units.
-However, households will feel some of the effects of the scheme as the sectors that are involved pass their costs on to households.
+The NZ ETS does not require households to surrender emission units.
+However, households feel some of the effects of the scheme as the businesses that are involved pass NZ ETS costs on to consumers.